attackgoat/vk-graph/guide/src/usage_thread.md

 ## Execution

-The provided `Queue` submission functions are designed to this workflow:
+The provided `Queue` submission functions are designed to support a typical swapchain-based
+workflow:
-- Submit all commands the swapchain depends on
+1. Submit all commands the swapchain depends on
-- Acquire swapchain
+1. Acquire swapchain
-- Submit swapchain commands
+1. Submit swapchain commands
+1. Present swapchain
-- Submit any final unrelated commands
+1. Submit any final unrelated commands

 ## Safe Patterns